nathancarter/weblurch/doc/plan.md

 being written for them.
 Be sure to look back through the full list of functions in that file and find those which have no unit tests, and create unit tests for them, debugging the functions as you do so.

+Consider making the `Group.set` function not do anything if the new value is the same as the old value.
+This prevents clients from needing to implement their own checks, to prevent infinite loops of change event handlers.

 ## Logical Foundation